oracle/truffleruby/doc/legal/legal.md

 TruffleRuby uses JCodings (version as described in `mx.truffleruby/suite.py`).
 JCodings is copyright its authors and is released under an MIT licence (see `mit.txt`).

+# Ruby Specs

+We do not distribute MSpec or the Ruby Specs, but they are both copyright 2008 Engine Yard and are released under an MIT licence (see `mit.txt`).